-- Give OnStar Turn-by-Turn Navigation voice commands. - Obtain and customize the Wi-Fi hotspot name or SSID and password, if equipped.
+- Make a call, end a call, or answer an incoming call. - Give OnStar Hands-Free Calling voice commands. - Give OnStar Turn-by-Turn Navigation voice commands. - Obtain and customize the Wi-Fi hotspot name or SSID and password, if equipped.

-Press 👁 to connect to an Advisor to:
+Press of to connect to an Advisor to: